Common sense is rare with cybersecurity, and it will be for a long time

 For experts, this knowledge gap is becoming a serious problem.
 Last year alone, there were 689 million people in 21 countries hit by cybercrime, with the number of victims rising 10 percent annually for the last three years.

-According to cybersecurity experts, if people observed better habits like washing your hands, but against cyberthreats, it would drastically reduce the number of breaches, hacks and malware victims, the same way that wearing seat belts reduced the risk of fatal accidents by nearly 50 percent.
+According to cybersecurity experts, if people developed better habits like with washing their hands, but against cyberthreats, it would drastically reduce the number of breaches, hacks and malware victims, the same way that wearing seat belts reduced the risk of fatal accidents by nearly 50 percent.

 WannaCry is a cautionary tale about what happens when people don't practice safe security.
 The devastating ransomware hit hospitals, banks, universities and airports in 150 countries in May, despite the fact that Microsoft released the patch for the exploit in March.